Wondering how to see Rome in 3 days?

-The Spanish Steps neighborhood is Rome's primary shopping zone.
+The Spanish Steps neighborhood is central Rome's primary shopping zone.

 The most famous street in the area, lined with many of the most notable fashion brands in the world, is via Condotti.
 I prefer to walk down via Frattina, but it's up to you.

-The Pantheon is just amazing.
-Literally.
-It stops me in my tracks and amazes me.
-Every single time I see it.
-And I live here.
+The Pantheon never fails to stop me in my tracks every single time I see it.

-Built by the emperor Hadrian around 120 C.E., it has the world's largest unreinforced concrete dome (see, I said it's amazing).
+Built by the emperor Hadrian around 120 C.E., it has the world's largest un-reinforced concrete dome.

-Piazza Navona is arguably one of the most beautiful piazzas in Rome (and just a 3-minute walk from the Pantheon).
+Piazza Navona is arguably one of the most beautiful piazzas in Rome's city center (and just a 3-minute walk from the Pantheon.)

 Today Piazza Navona is home to stunning baroque architecture, in particular the church of Sant'Agnese in Agone, and three fountains, two of which were designed by Gian Lorenzo Bernini.